 This is a time for Novices to become familiar with the Community to see if it is

 appropriate for them.
-Novices follow a formation plan that includes being involved
+Novices work with a Novice Mentor and follow a formation plan that

-in community interaction, building their lives around the Community’s values, and
+includes being involved in community interaction, building their lives around the

-may ask for full commitment to the Community.
+blessed, Novices may ask for full commitment (Profession) to the Community.

 Full Members - Profession

-for God's grace for the Community, and work to incorporate the Community’s values into their lives.
+and for God's grace for the Community, and work to incorporate the Community’s values into

 Oblates are people who desire some limited commitment to the practices of prayer, study and